creditimpact/PURAIFY/docs/CONTRIBUTION_PROTOCOL.md

 - Write in clear English using consistent Markdown headers
 - Keep docs close to the code they describe
 - Provide input/output examples for new endpoints

+## 🔄 Continuous Documentation Sync

+Every code change must be reflected in documentation during the same commit.

+- Update affected `ENGINE_SPEC.md` and engine `README.md` files when implementing new routes or behaviour.
+- Record approvals for spec updates in commit messages or in the todo entry that prompted the change.
+- Verify specs and docs before coding to avoid drift.

 ## ⚠️ Violations